 An extension of the ambivalence displayed by the Germans over Bildung and Ausbildung is seen in the nation's attitude to transition from a craft-based economy to a modern industrial society.
-Whilst acknowledging the benefits which have resulted from industrialisation, the Germans continue to be concerned about the potential damage which the change can inflict on the individual.
+Whilst acknowledging the benefits which have resulted from industrialisation, the Germans continue to be concerned8 about the potential damage which the change can inflict on the individual.
 Whereas, in the German view, the practice of a craft, an integrated activity, leads to the full development of the character and personality, work in a highly specialised trade, which is considered as a partial activity, tends to result in the asymetrical development of the self.

-Vocational education reform debates fluctuated in the Republic during the decades following World War II.
-The publication of G. Picht's comments on the education calamity in the early 1960s, underlined the concern of many educators and trainers regarding what was seen as the inadequacies of the existing systems.
+Vocational education reform debates fluctuated in the Republic during the decades following World War 11.
+The publication of G. Picht's9 comments on the education calamity in the early 1960s, underlined the concern of many educators and trainers regarding what was seen as the inadequacies of the existing systems.

-The concern10 of the Left, as represented by the Social Democratic Party (SPD) and the trade unions, regarding the monopoly of control over trade training traditionaly enjoyed employers, increased from the 1950 s to the During this period the SPD programmes 11 for the 1970 s. reform of education and training matured.
-The attempts incorporate the shared responsibilty for training vocational training law, where employer interests' in Federal Parliament were represented by the Democratic Union and the Christian Socialist Union (CDU/CSU) Democratic latterly by the Free Party demonstrated the the power of the employers' (Wirtschaft) in the Federal Republic.
-These interests repeatedly and decisively affected the development vocational training in the Republic between 1950 and 1980.
+The concern10 of the Left, as represented by the Social Democratic Party (SPD) and the trade unions, regarding the monopoly of control over trade training traditionaly enjoyed employers, increased from the 1950 s to the by the late During this period the SPD programmes11 for the 1970 s. reform of education and training matured.
+The attempts to incorporate the shared responsibilty for training in a vocational training law, where employer interests' in the Federal Parliament were represented by the Christian Democratic Union and the Christian Socialist Union (CDU/CSU) Democratic latterly by the Free Party (FDP). and demonstrated the the power of the employers' interests (Wirtschaft) in the Federal Republic.
+These interests repeatedly and decisively affected the development of vocational training in the Republic between 1950 and 1980.